Normalized Direction-preserving Adam: Introduction

-This work aims to fill the gap between SGD and its adaptive variants.
-To this end, we identify two problems of Adam that may degrade the generalization performance, and show how these problems are (partially) avoided by using SGD with L2 weight decay.
-The first problem lies in the fact that the directions of Adam parameter updates are different from that of SGD, i.e., Adam does not preserve the directions of gradients as SGD does.
-This difference has been discussed in rather recent literature \citep{wilson2017marginal}, where the authors show that adaptive methods can find drastically different solutions than SGD in some cases.
-Secondly, while the magnitudes of Adam parameter updates are invariant to rescaling of the gradient, the effect of the updates on the {\em same} overall network function still varies with the magnitudes of parameters.
-As we show, however, this problem can be partially avoided by using SGD with L2 weight decay, which implicitly normalizes the weight vectors, such that the magnitude of each vector's direction change does not depend on its L2-norm.
+This work aims to bridge the gap between SGD and Adam in terms of the generalization performance.
+To this end, we identify two problems that may degrade the generalization performance of Adam, and show how these problems are (partially) avoided by using SGD with L2 weight decay.
+First, the updates of SGD lie in the span of historical gradients, whereas it is not the case for Adam.
+This difference has been discussed in rather recent literature \citep{wilson2017marginal}, where the authors show that adaptive methods can find drastically different but worse solutions than SGD.
+Second, while the magnitudes of Adam parameter updates are invariant to rescaling of the gradient, the effect of the updates on the {\em same} overall network function still varies with the magnitudes of parameters.
+As a result, the effective learning rates of weight vectors tend to decrease during training, which leads to sharp local minima that do not generalize well \citep{hochreiter1997flat}.

-Next, we propose the normalized direction-preserving Adam (ND-Adam) algorithm, which preserves the direction of the gradient w.r.t. each weight vector, and incorporates a special form of weight normalization \citep{salimans2016weight}.
-By using ND-Adam, we are able to achieve significantly better generalization performance than vanilla Adam, and at the same time, obtain much lower training loss at convergence, compared to SGD with L2 weight decay.
+To address these two problems of Adam, we propose the normalized direction-preserving Adam (ND-Adam) algorithm, which controls the update direction and step size in a more precise way.
+We show that ND-Adam is able to achieve significantly better generalization performance than vanilla Adam, and matches that of SGD in image classification tasks.

-Furthermore, we find that the learning signal backpropagated from the softmax layer varies with the overall magnitude of the logits, without proper control.
-Based on the observation, we apply batch normalization to the logits with a single tunable scaling factor, which further improves the generalization performance in classification tasks.